Sir Robert Jones, 1st Baronet: The Jones fracture

 Robert Jones described the fracture of the fifth metatarsal which bears his name in the Annals of Surgery in 1902.
 In his paper, Jones described the fracture in a series of six patients, the first of which was himself.
 He had injured his foot while dancing several months earlier, and had thought the injury to be to a tendon in the foot.
 He examined himself the day after the injury, and found that the tendon was intact, but he could not find definite evidence of bony injury.
-He asked a colleague, Dr. David Morgan, to X-ray his foot, and a fracture above the base of the fifth metatarsal was found.
+He asked a colleague, David Morgan, to X-ray his foot, and a fracture above the base of the fifth metatarsal was found.
 The finding of similar fractures in several patients after his own prompted him to write about it.
 He also noted that the fracture was not caused by direct trauma to the bone, as had always been assumed before, but by a cross-strain being applied to the bone.